containers/toolbox/CONTRIBUTING.md

 try to @ping us at our communication channels (see section #Communication).

 ##
-Toolbox has a CI (Continuous Integration) setup for running tests.
-Their goal is to check if your changes don't affect adversely Toolbox's functionality.
+Toolbx has a CI (Continuous Integration) setup for running tests.
+Their goal is to check if your changes don't affect adversely Toolbx's functionality.
 Sometimes these tests mail fail with a false-positive.
 If you are not sure about the outcome of the tests, you can try to trigger a new test run by writing a comment with text `recheck` (really just that).
 If the issue persists, reach out to the maintainers!

-Toolbox's CI system is [Zuul](https://zuul-ci.org/) hosted at [softwarefactory](https://softwarefactory-project.io/).
+Toolbx's CI system is [Zuul](https://zuul-ci.org/) hosted at [softwarefactory](https://softwarefactory-project.io/).
 The CI is defined using [Ansible](https://www.ansible.com) playbooks.
 For more information on writing Zuul jobs see their [documentation](https://zuul-ci.org/docs/zuul/reference/user.html).

 # Little Style Guide

-Toolbox is written in [Go](https://golang.org) and uses its default set of tools including `gofmt` and `golint`.
+Toolbx is written in [Go](https://golang.org) and uses its default set of tools including `gofmt` and `golint`.

 Here are some good materials to learn from about the way how to write nice and